Skip to content

 Indicator: Reduction in risk of emergency medical care

-Financial Proxy: The average charge for an emergency room trip is $1,233 for the following conditions: sprains & strains, open wounds, normal pregnancy or delivery, headache, back problems, upper respiratory infection, kidney stone, urinary tract infection, intestinal infection (The Washington Post)
+Financial Proxy: The average charge for an emergency room trip is $1,233 for the following conditions: sprains and strains, open wounds, normal pregnancy or delivery, headache, back problems, upper respiratory infection, kidney stone, urinary tract infection, intestinal infection (The Washington Post)

 Indicator: Reduction in risk of stress treatment